ibm-messaging/mq-dev-patterns/Spring-JMS/README.md

 * **MessageConsumer108** - which sets up a JMS Message listener for the request on queue 2.
 The correlation from the request is used as the correlation in the response.
-* **SendMessageService108** - which provides methods to send a response to the replyto queue.
-A Spring JmsTemplate is *not* used as setting `setJMSDeliveryMode(DeliveryMode.NON_PERSISTENT)`, which is required for temporary queues, does not take effect either with JmsTemplate nor with replyTo returns on `@JmsListeners`.
+* **MQConfiguration108** - which sets up a customised listener factory, which sets up reply options.

 To enable the 108 sample uncomment the `@Component` lines in `MessageConsumer108`.

 #### Level 108 application.properties
-* **app.l108.queue.name1** - Queue name used by the application to put requests.
 * **app.l108.queue.name2** - Queue name used by the application to get requests.

 ### Level 109 Sample
+**Replying to a request with context**

+The Level 109 is an alternative to the Level 109 sample.

+The sample doesn't make use of a listener reply, but instead sends a reply using a JMS template.

+It consists of 2 modules.
+* **MessageConsumer108** - which sets up a JMS Message listener for the request on queue 2.
+The correlation from the request is used as the correlation in the response.
+* **SendMessageService108** - which provides methods to send a response to the replyto queue.
+A Spring JmsTemplate is not used as setting setJMSDeliveryMode(DeliveryMode.NON_PERSISTENT), which is required for temporary queues, does not take effect either with JmsTemplate nor with replyTo returns on @JmsListeners.

+To enable the 109 sample uncomment the `@Component` lines in `MessageConsumer109`.

+#### Level 109 application.properties
+* **app.l109.queue.name2** - Queue name used by the application to get requests.

+### Level 110 Sample
 **Permanent reply / audit queues**

-The Level 108 sample listens for a request and sends a reply to a queue set up as an audit of messages received.
+The Level 110 sample listens for a request and sends a reply to a queue set up as an audit of messages received.

 The sample uses a custom MessageConverter to marshall data objects to and from json, to use as the JMS TextMessage payload.

-It consists of 1 module.
+It consists of 2 modules.
+* **MQConfiguration110** - which sets up a customised listener factory, which sets up reply options.
-* **MessageConsumer109** - which sets up a JMS Message listener for the request on queue 2.
+* **MessageConsumer110** - which sets up a JMS Message listener for the request on queue 2.
 An audit of the message is sent to queue 3.
 As a `@SendTo` annotation is used, the audit will get sent to the reply to destination, if one is provided in the incoming request.
-If this is a temporary queue, then the audit will be rejected with a `MQRC_PERSISTENT_NOT_ALLOWED` error.

-To enable the 109 sample uncomment the `@Component` lines in `MessageConsumer109`.
+To enable the 110 sample uncomment the `@Component` line in `MessageConsumer110`.

-#### Level 109 application.properties
+#### Level 110 application.properties
-* **app.l109.queue.name2** - Queue name used by the application to get requests.
+* **app.l110.queue.name2** - Queue name used by the application to get requests.
-* **app.l109.queue.name3** - Queue name used by the application to send the audit / reply.
+* **app.l110.queue.name3** - Queue name used by the application to send the audit / reply.

-### Level 110 Samples
+### Level 111 Samples
 Connection throttling

-### Level 111 Samples
+### Level 112 Samples
 Stopping starting listeners

 ### Level 201 Samples